garimasingh128/Draw/README.md

 ## Contributions and PRs

- - PRs should be generated against `master`
+ - PRs should be generated against `develop`
+### ALL KWOC 2020 PARTICIPANTS, PLEASE MAKE ALL PRS AGAINST DEVELOP BRANCH ONLY!

 ### Contributors